 Tests: The tests will include questions very similar to the online quiz questions and class activities.
-They will cover material presented in lecture and, sometimes, lab.
-A study guide for each test will be provided through Canvas.
+They cover the material presented in the online lectures and, sometimes, lab.
+A study guide for each test will be provided through the course packet and Canvas.
+The tests are open book and internet resources are allowed, but they are timed and responses must be your own work.
 Students who study the activity and quiz questions typically do well on the tests.